gaseri/website/docs/en/talks/2022-01-26-the-challenges-of-the-upcoming-exascale-supercomputing-era-in-computational-biochemistry.md

 - Dr. Branko Mikac's group at FER Dept. of Telecommunications
 - What to do after finishing the Ph.D. thesis? 🤔
     - NVIDIA CUDA Teaching Center (later: GPU Education Center)
-    - research in Dr. Željko Svedružić’s Biomolecular Structure and Function Group and Group (BioSFGroup)
+    - research in Dr. Željko Svedružić’s Biomolecular Structure and Function Group and Group (BioSFGroup, [svedruziclab.github.io](https://svedruziclab.github.io/))
 - postdoc in Dr. Frauke Gräter's Molecular Biomechanics (MBM) group at Heidelberg Institute for Theoretical Studies
     - collaboration with GROMACS developers from KTH, Max Planck Institute for Biophysical Chemistry (now: Multidisciplinary Sciences), and University of Virginia